mwbowers/mwbowers.github.io/concepts/background/ibmi-fixed-types.md

 Also, operations performed either `MONTH`, `DAY` or `YEAR`, indirectly affect `DATE` value.

->Field definitions may also be specified by indicating positions *overlap* other fields (or part of them). .NET languages do not allow arbitrary memory mapped types.
-[See ASNA.QSys Fixed types]({{ site.rooturl }}/asna-qsys/)
+>Field definitions may also be specified by indicating positions *overlapping* other fields (or part of them). .NET languages do not allow arbitrary memory mapped types.
+[See ASNA.QSys Fixed types](/concepts/program-structure/qsys-fixedtypes.html)

 ## Transmission speed